-BigQuery Cost Optimization: How to Reduce Data Analytics Costs
+BigQuery Cost Optimization: Reduce Query & Storage Costs Efficiently

-Google BigQuery is one of the most powerful serverless data warehouses available today.
-It allows teams to analyze large volumes of data without managing infrastructure, automatically scaling as usage grows.
+Google BigQuery is one of the most powerful serverless data warehouses on the market.
+It allows you to analyze large volumes of data without needing to manage infrastructure, automatically scaling based on usage.

-However, this flexibility comes at a cost: without optimization, BigQuery can become expensive very quickly.
-In many teams, rising costs are not driven by data volume alone, but by how queries, ingestion methods, and storage are used day to day.
-The issue often only becomes clear when the bill arrives.
+However, this flexibility comes at a cost: without optimization, BigQuery can become expensive quickly.
+In many teams, cost growth is not tied to data volume itself, but to how queries, ingestion, and storage are used day to day.
+The problem usually only becomes clear when the bill arrives.

-In this article, you’ll learn how BigQuery’s pricing model works and which cost optimization best practices can be applied to reduce spend without compromising performance.
+In this article, you will understand how BigQuery’s pricing model works and which cost optimization best practices can be applied to reduce spending without compromising performance.

-BigQuery costs are divided into two main components, which are billed independently:
+BigQuery costs are divided into two major components, which are billed independently:

 1. Query Processing

-On-demand, where you pay per TB of data processed by each query.
-This model is simple and works well for sporadic workloads, but costs can grow quickly as query frequency and data volume increase.
+On-demand, where you pay per TB processed in each query.
+This model is simple and works well for sporadic workloads, but it can generate high costs when there are many queries or large data scans.

-Capacity-based pricing, using reserved slots, where you pay for a fixed amount of compute capacity rather than per query.
+Capacity-based, using reserved slots, where you pay for fixed compute capacity, regardless of the amount of data read by each query.

 2. Data Storage

-Storage is billed separately from query processing and is divided into:
+Storage is billed separately from processing and is divided into two types:

 Active storage